 Now’s your chance to learn what it all means and how it applies to your job.
 By staying compliant with these regulations, you can better protect your clients and avoid costly audits and fines!

-Note: As an agent, you cannot require a beneficiary to provide personal information (e.g., Medicare Beneficiary Identifier, Social Security number, or any required data to perform an eligibility query using CMS systems) to receive carrier plan options.
+Note: As an agent, selling Medicare Advantage plans, you cannot require a beneficiary to provide personal information (e.g., Medicare Beneficiary Identifier, Social Security number, or any required data to perform an eligibility query using CMS systems) to receive carrier plan options.
 The only exception is that you may ask for the client’s zip code to determine plans offered within their service area.

 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
 Part of this law establishes national standards and procedures for protecting patients’ medical information as it’s maintained or transferred by “covered entities,” their “business associates,” or “business associate subcontractors.”
 Insurance agents fall into the latter two categories.
-For the purposes of this article, “business associate” and “business associate subcontractor” are referred to as business associate since they carry the same level of responsibility.
+For the purposes of this post, “business associate” and “business associate subcontractor” are referred to as “business associate” since they carry the same level of responsibility.

 By nature of the insurance business, some personal information must be exchanged for things like plan enrollment, underwriting, and claims processing.
 The purpose of HIPAA is to make sure this data stays safe and is only accessible by people with explicit permission, either granted by the rules or the patient.
 Therefore, covered entities are directed to provide only the “minimum necessary” details to resolve a request.